 About the Doctor

 Dr. Spurgin has been successfully treating patients with acute to chronic pain for over forty years.
 Every patient is unique, and so is his/her need for treatment.
 The personal touch is what he learned, taught, and continues to practice.
-His practice is on the campus of the Desert Health Care District, which also houses the Desert Regional Medical Center.
 A second generation Doctor of Chiropractic, he started practice with his father in Terre Haute, Indiana, and practiced with him for almost nine years.
 His son is also a Doctor of Chiropractic in Indio, California, who also has his Ph.D. in Health Science.

 I first became interested in chiropractic medicine with a very traumatic accident at age ten, when I fell off a horse, landing on my head.
 As a teenager, I was impressed with the love, respect, and appreciation that my father’s patients showed toward him.
 When I went into practice with my father, I was the given the benefit of the same love, respect, and appreciation from his patients.
 I love treating people, and seeing them getting better.
 Every day I look forward to coming to my office, and having patients tell me how much better they are, and how grateful they are to be doing better.
 With new patients, I look forward to their next visit to see how they are improving.